cyborginstitute/administration/source/glossary.rst

       it's representation, references to the original object are created, and bits are copied to the "copied object" only as the corresponding bits in the original object are written.

+   virtual hosting
+      A method of including a host name in the request to allow a single process to provide multiple services.
+This is typically used in the context of :doc:`HTTP services
+      <web-services-architecture>` to provide multi-tenancy, but can
+      be applied in a number of contexts.

+   multi-tenancy
+      The practice of using a single system to provide multiple services.
+While this can lead to more efficient use of resources in some situations and by some providers, and is therefore desirable, mult-tenancy can make it hard to correlate observed performance, server configuration changes, and actual
+      performance issues.

+   inetd
+      A core UNIX process that listens to network interfaces and spawns processes in response.

+   grokable
+      Understandable or knowable.
+From "grok."
+Derived from Robert Heinlein's *Stranger in a Strange Land*.

+   NCSA
+      National Center for Supercomputing Applications.
+Located at the University of Illinois Campaign-Urbana, the NCSA is notable for hosting many developments, including the development of HTTP.